• Skip to primary navigation

 How to Cancel an Interview

-If you’ve chosen to cancel your job interview, there are a few things you should do to ensure you’re as professional as possible.
+If you’ve chosen to cancel your job interview, you should do a few things to ensure you’re as professional as possible.
 You should know how to cancel a job interview.
 The things you should note are:

-• It’s critical to notify the company as soon as possible if you won’t be able to make it to your scheduled interview.
+• It’s critical to notify the company as soon as possible if you aren’t able to make it to your scheduled interview.
 Avoid waiting until the last possible moment.
 As soon as you realize you won’t be able to make it, notify your employer.

 • The interviewer’s time is valuable, and another candidate can fill the time slot you’re giving up.
-You also want to maintain good relations with the employer in case you need to reschedule or if another position with the organization becomes available.
+You also want to maintain good relations with the employer if you need to reschedule or another position with the organization becomes available.

 • Make sure you’re sure you don’t want to do the interview.
-Consider your reasons for declining the interview—if you’re not sure if you want the job, it’s usually best to attend the interview as a “fact-finding” expedition.
-You have nothing to lose but time, and you might find that the role is a better fit than you expected.
+Consider your reasons for declining the interview—if you’re unsure if you want the job, it’s usually best to attend the interview as a “fact-finding” expedition.
+You have nothing to lose but time, and you might find that the role fits better than you expected.

 • Contact the hiring manager by phone or email.
 If you determine that going to the job interview isn’t something you want to do.